 Maximum Allowable Drought

-If available water follows below zero for a percent of the growing season greater than this value, a species cannot establish.
+If available water falls below zero for a percent of the growing season greater than this value, a species cannot establish.
 Units: fraction of the growing season (0.0 – 1.0).
+Lower values indicate species whose establishment is more sensitive to drought.

 Leaf Longevity